syncfusion-content/maui-docs/MAUI/Carousel-View/LoadMore.md

 ## LoadMoreView

-Custom view can be passed instead of the `LoadMore` label by using the `LoadMoreView` property.
+Custom view can be passed instead of the `LoadMore` label using the `LoadMoreView` property.

 {% tabs %}